-- 5% of Final Grade

-- Rate Each Team Member

-- Technical Contributions

-- Overall

-- Effort

-- Performance

-- Other Questions

-- 8. Describe the contributions of each team member, starting with you.
+- 5% of Final Grade - Rate Each Team Member - 1.
+Describe the technical contributions (or lack thereof) of each team member, starting with you.
+That is, describe what each team member contributed as a software developer to your project.
 Be specific.
-Include comments about your/their individual technical contributions as well as your/their contributions to the team as a whole.

-- 9. Whom do you feel did the best (either in effort or overall contribution to the team)?
+Contributions may include things like architecture, design, algorithms, and code.
+Include comments about the quality of their work. - 2.
+Describe the team contributions (or lack thereof) of each team member, starting with you.
+That is, describe what each team members contributed as a team member to your team.
+Be specific.
+Include comments about attendance at meetings, timeliness of completing work, commitment to the project, reliability, and effort put forth. - 3.
+Whom do you feel did the best (either in effort or overall contribution to the team)?
 Why?
-Be specific.
+Be specific. - 4.

-- I0.
 Whom do you feel did the worst (either in effort or overall contribution to the team)?
 Why?
 Be specific.